 The N9 at first rises gradually.
 But as you get higher and higher it gets more and more twisty.
 A series of hairpin turns delivers you to the 2,260m summit of the Tizi n’Tichka pass.
 The views from here over the rugged mountains and the road itself are breathtaking.

 Dropping down the other side you could take the fast route to Aït Ben Haddou.
-But that would be madness.
-The Moroccans have recently paved the far more scenic and interesting P1506.
+But the far more scenic and interesting P1506 has recently been paved.
 So turn left and head into the valley that was once the main caravan route from Marrakech to Timbuktu.

-First stop is Telouet Kasbah, the mighty fortified home of the Glaoui family.
-While the outside may look like its seen better days, the inside has some truly remarkable stucco plasterwork and inlaid cedar ceilings.
+The first stop is Telouet Kasbah, the mighty fortified home of the Glaoui family.
+While the outside may have seen better days, the inside has some truly remarkable stucco plasterwork and inlaid cedar ceilings.

-LUNCH / Just outside the Kasbah, Lion D’Or does a surprisingly good lunch.
-The menu is minimal (just the way we like it) and the cooking simple but effective.
+Lunch // Just outside the Kasbah, Lion D’Or does a surprisingly good lunch.
+The menu is minimal (just how we like it), and the cooking is simple but effective.

 Finally, aim to get to Aït Ben Haddou for sunset.
 Built on the side of a hill, this fortified town (ksar) sits majestically over the banks of the Ounila River.
-It’s castellated red mud walls and dramatic location conjure images of biblical towns, long lost villages, and battling armies.
+Its castellated red mud walls and dramatic location conjure images of biblical towns, long-lost villages, and battling armies.
 Hollywood has also taken notice.
-For years the movie studios have made the pilgrimage here to film such classics as Lawrence of Arabia, Gladiator and Jesus of Nazareth.
+For years movie studios have made the pilgrimage here to film such classics as Lawrence of Arabia, Gladiator and Jesus of Nazareth.

 Drive 30 minutes south along a dirt track to Fint Oasis.
 Here you’ll find 4 villages of about 150 people living a very traditional life.
 It’s a beautiful spot and an interesting insight into a small community.
 If you have more time, there are a few other things to do in Ouarzazate.